mprevorovsky/cocktail_proxy/README.md

    All requests, except for the 'random.php' path, are cached.

-   *NOTE: This single-endpoint solution simplified the implementation of the proxy a lot, but it could become limiting if future extension of the application are required.*
+   *NOTE: This single-endpoint solution simplified the implementation of the proxy a lot, but it could become limiting if future extensions of the application are required.*

 2) **"/random_drink/"** - calls the "random.php" path on the CocktailDB API to retrieve data for a random drink, and then retrieves the currently celebrated name from Svátky API.